apache/kyuubi/docs/quick_start/quick_start.md

 - LICENSE: the [APACHE LICENSE, VERSION 2.0](https://www.apache.org/licenses/LICENSE-2.0) we claim to obey.
 - RELEASE: the build information of this package
-- bin: the entry of the Kyuubi server w/ `kyuubi.sh` as the startup script.
+- bin: the entry of the Kyuubi server w/ `kyuubi` as the startup script.
 - conf: all the defaults used by Kyuubi Server itself or creating session with Spark applications.
 - externals
   - engines: contains all kinds of SQL engines that we support, e.g. Apache Spark, Apache Flink(coming soon).